Gen Z candidate will win Democratic nomination in Florida's 10th District, CNN projects - KESQ

 Frost was endorsed by notable progressives such as Vermont Sen. Bernie Sanders and Massachusetts Sen. Elizabeth Warren, as well as the Congressional Progressive Caucus PAC, and he had raised $1.5 million through August 3, more than any other candidate in the field, according to Federal Election Commission filings.

+Leavitt worked as an assistant press secretary in the Trump White House under press secretary Kayleigh McEnany, and following the 2020 election, she served as communications director for New York Rep. Elise Stefanik.
+She faces a crowded GOP field on September 13 in her bid to challenge Democratic Rep. Chris Pappas.

+Frost on the campaign trail has leaned into his youth and has said that if elected to Congress, he would bring the fervor of Gen Z with him.

-“Our generation has been through some of the modern challenges our country is going through, yet we don’t have representation in Congress, and we deserve to be at the table,” he told CNN on Tuesday before the election.
+“Our generation has been through some of the modern challenges our country is going through, yet we don’t have representation in Congress, and we deserve to be at the table,” he told CNN on Tuesday before the election, adding that the possibility of being the first Gen Z member of Congress would be “the honor of a lifetime.”

+“It’s something I don’t take lightly,” Frost said about the historic nature of his candidacy.
 “I’m not here saying I represent the values and thoughts of every single member of Gen Z. We’re like any other generation … many different ideologies and everything like that.
-But I think I do holistically represent our lived experience as young people,” he said.
+But I think I do holistically represent our lived experience as young people.”

 In addition to fighting for gun safety, Frost has advocated abortion rights and voting rights with the ACLU of Florida.